josephbulger/ThemeSwitcher/readme.markdown

 Roadmap
 ----------------

-- I want to be able to exclude certain themes that are provided by jQuery UI from the drop down

 - I want to be able to actually associate other theme files to the jQuery UI theme files.
 The best way I can describe this would be as an example.
 Let's say you have a site and you are using